jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 * Adds Brotherhood of Steel combinations to the X-02 armor records
 * Injects X-02 power armor sets for the Brotherhood of Steel for ranks Knight and higher
 * Adds X-02 as an uncommon power armor piece available for purchase from Proctor Teagan starting at level 21 if the player is a Knight
+* Gives the X-02 worn by the Gunners a military paint job

 **Compatibility:**
 * Requires a patch for Some Assembly Required (included in the installer)